Iceland Luxe Wellness & Wilderness in the Spring

-Active volcano – Blue Lagoon – Waterfalls – Black Beach – National Parks – Northern Lights – Golden Circle
+Volcanoes – Blue Lagoon – Waterfalls – Black Beach – National Parks – Golden Circle – Blooming Flowers – Puffins

-Highlights: See lava flowing at Fagradalsfjall, Premium pass at Blue Lagoon, Seljalandsfoss waterfall, Reynisdrangar black beach, Golden Circle (Thingvellir National Park, Skógafoss and Gullfoss waterfalls, geysers), northern lights, Icelandic horses, daily yoga / meditation sessions, Photographer onboard**
+Highlights: See lava flowing at Fagradalsfjall, Premium pass at Blue Lagoon, Seljalandsfoss waterfall, Reynisfjara black sand beach and Reynisdrangar basalt stacks, Golden Circle (Thingvellir National Park, Skógafoss and Gullfoss waterfalls, geysers), Icelandic horses, daily yoga / meditation sessions, blooming flower fields, puffins and birds

 Max.
 14 guests

 A note on the weather: All of the activities on this itinerary are weather dependent and if there is something that is guaranteed in Iceland is that the weather is unpredictable.
-Thus, this itinerary is subject to change and we may have to replace visits depending on the weather.
-This luxury trip is compact and covers all the main sights in Southwestern Iceland, road trip style.
-Days start with a yoga / meditation session and accommodation is top end.
+As a result, we may have to replace visits or change the order of some stops.

 Day 1 : Arrive in Reykjavik